Water Backup vs. Water Overflow

 Water Backup Coverage relates to the backup of water from a:

 - A mechanical device used to transport water

 Water backup is NOT the same as water overflow.
 The difference between backup and overflow is usually obvious from the way the water looks and where the clog is in the toilet or plumbing.
 Water Overflow water is usually clear and barely dirty, as it has never entered the plumbing system.

 Water backup water is often brown/black/grainy as it comes from deeper within the plumbing system.

 So if your toilet clogs and water spills onto the bathroom floor, that is water overflow.

-If water gets blocked from below the toilet bowl flange, backups and fills your bathroom floor, this would be water backup.
+If water gets blocked from below the toilet bowl flange, backs up, and fills your bathroom floor, this is water backup.

 I hope that helps!